Under the following conditions, a student may decide to grieve a grade either on a specific assignment or for a course as a whole:

 F. Parents, family members, and attorneys are not permitted to attend any grade appeal conferences.

 G. If a grade appeal involves alleged academic misconduct, the grade appeal should be heard after the Academic Judicial Board has reached a decision about the alleged infraction.

-**Note: In the event that the faculty member in question is the department chair, the associate dean for academic services will substitute for the chair in step C.
+**Note: In the event that the faculty member in question is the department chair, the associate dean of faculty will substitute for the chair in step C.